Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 - `Error reponse: Response status code does not indicate success: 401 (Unauthorized)`

-    - Most likely expired token is the issue.
+    - Your user token is most likely expired.
 Update it and source your params file and then try again.

 ## Known limitations